sguox002/leetcode/leetcode-all.md

 ->>

 ## two pointer
+<<-418	Sentence Screen Fitting    		32.8%	Medium
+we need add or delete a space, using two pointer, for sentence we add/remove a space, for screen we need %width.
+->>

 <<-466	Count The Repetitions    		28.5%	Hard
 S=[s,n] repeat s n times.
 s1 is obtainable from s2, means that s1 is a subsequence of s2.